bbalet/jorani/docs/install/README.md

 * Switch ldap_enabled to <code>TRUE</code>.
 * Change <code>ldap_host</code> and <code>ldap_port</code> according to your environement.
-* LMS tries to bind to LDAP according to the content of <code>ldap_basedn</code> in where <code>%s</code> is a placeholder for the user id to be checked into LDAP (e.g. <code>%s</code> will be replaced by the login from LMS db).
+* Jorani tries to bind to LDAP according to the content of <code>ldap_basedn</code> in where <code>%s</code> is a placeholder for the user id to be checked into LDAP (e.g. <code>%s</code> will be replaced by the login from LMS db).
 * Contact your IT Admin in order to know more about how LDAP is configured into your organization.
 Change the value but <code>%s</code> must remain somewhere into this string.
-* The user id into LMS and LDAP must be the same.
+* The user id into Jorani and LDAP must be the same.
 When LDAP is activated, LMS doesn't use anymore the password stored into the database.
-* LMS is designed for small organization, therefore it doesn't support complex authentication schemes.
+* Jorani is designed for small organization, therefore it doesn't support complex authentication schemes.

-Since version 0.1.5, LMS supports complex LDAP authentication schemes.
+Since version 0.1.5, Jorani supports complex LDAP authentication schemes.
 In order to use this feature :

 1. Set <code>ldap_basedn_db</code> to TRUE.
 2. The Base DN is not based on <code>ldap_basedn</code>, but read into the users table, column <code>ldap_path</code> (e.g. from database).